bosoninfo/Resource_Power-BI-Desktop/Chapter04/README.md

 - Finally, by relating these tables, we can ask valid questions such as the `Population Growth Rate` in a country versus the current population because they are both related through `All Countries`.

 ## Hide or display Queries

+If you have too many queries, you can have the choices to hide or display them.

+- In `Model View` under `Fields`, right click the `...` near query name, choose `Hide in report view`.
+Hide all the tables except `All Countries`, `Population Growth Rate`, and `Population by Country`.
+- You can still see all the tables in `Model View`, but when you navigate to `Report View`, you won't see the hidden tables.
+- Now if you share this Power BI data model with others, it's much more compact and much clearer now.
+- Save it as `Merge.pbix`

+## Merge data
+Continue working on `Merge.pbix`.
+If you directly open `Merge.pbix` without go throught the previous section, remember to [relate it to the data source](https://github.com/HuaijiGao/Resourse_Power-BI-Desktop/tree/main/Chapter04#append-data-to-a-query).